Heat Pumps | HVAC Heating and Cooling

 Heat Pump Systems & Air Conditioning Systems Differences

 Unlike air conditioning systems, heat pump systems have a reversing valve in the condensing unit to reverse the flow of refrigerant and thereby the direction at which the heat is moved from one place to another.
 The reversing valve works off of an electrical control which requires a heat pump thermostat to energize the reversing valve.
 The heat pump reversing valve switches positions depending on the thermostat setting (manually by the end user) and this setting determines whether the heat pump unit is going to provide heating or air conditioning.
+Therefore, heat pumps have different control wiring than air conditioners.

 Heat Pump Systems have an extra metering device inside of them.
-Typically, the type of metering device is either a fixed orifice type or a thermostatic expansion valve type.
+Typically, the type of metering device is either a fixed orifice type or a thermostatic expansion valve (TXV) type.
 This metering device is located near the heat pump condenser coil and meters the refrigerant into the condenser when in the heating mode.
-When the heat pump unit is in the air conditioning mode there is a bypass for the refrigerant to bypass this metering device.
+When the heat pump unit is in the cooling mode there is a bypass for the refrigerant to bypass this metering device.

 Another area in which an air source heat pump system differs from a regular air conditioning system is that the air source heat pump needs defrost controls.
 There are different methods for control the defrost cycle but the most common is timed method for heat pump systems.
 Every hour or hour and a half the unit automatically defrosts itself without any user input.
 A person standing near the outside heat pump unit will hear a loud whooshing sound and think the heat pump unit is broken.
 Another sign that a heat pump system is in defrost is to observe steam rising from the heat pump condensing unit.
 People commonly mistake this steam as smoke and an electrical component burning.
 Typically, when this is observed, the heat pump unit is only defrosting itself so that it can provide the heat necessary to maintain comfortable temperatures inside the dwelling and there is no reason for panic.
 After all, if it was an electrical component and the system was installed correctly fuses and breakers should eliminate any possibility of the heat pump having an electrical fire.